iokiwi/programming-in-logic/slides/facts-variables-queries.md

 +++

-So, because this is prolog,
+But, because this is prolog,

 we can do this